 The District has several programs intended to ensure on-street parking is accessible to residents and visitors with disabilities.

-Pay by Phone allows residents, workers and visitors to use their mobile phones to pay for parking at all of the approximately 17,000 on-street metered spaces throughout the District of Columbia.
+The District's Pay by Phone Program will allow residents, workers and visitors to use their mobile phones to pay for parking at all (approximately 17,000) of on-street metered spaces.

 DDOT is using a method called performance-based parking to manage the on-street parking resources in pilot areas of the District.